A sexual assault survivor pleaded with Jeff Flake to vote no on Kavanaugh—to no avail

 Posted by Mother Jones Video on Friday, September 28, 2018

-Moments after Sen. Jeff Flake (R-Ariz.)—the key swing vote on the Senate Judiciary Committee—announced that he would vote to advance Brett Kavanaugh’s nomination to the Supreme Court on Friday, a sexual assault survivor tearfully confronted Flake, pleading with Arizona senator to change course.
+Moments after Sen. Jeff Flake (R-Ariz.)—the key swing vote on the Senate Judiciary Committee—announced he would vote to advance Brett Kavanaugh’s nomination to the Supreme Court on Friday, a sexual assault survivor tearfully confronted him, pleading for the Arizona senator to change course.

 “Look at me when I’m talking to you!” the unnamed woman told Flake as he entered an elevator.
 “You’re telling me that my assault doesn’t matter.
 That what happened to me doesn’t matter.
 And that you’re going to let the people who do these things into power.
 That’s what you’re telling me when you vote for him.”